pclubiitk/pclub-website/_posts/2025-10-31-concurrency-roadmap.md

 In this section, we will solve the deadlock problem faced in the previous part, solve some inefficiencies, only stopping for processes for which it is necessary to stop.
 For the status reporting from part 1,

-As you must have figured out after reading about deadlocks, the reason that your program hangs in some iterations is because it enters a "Dead Lock", which occurs when two or more threads are blocked forever, each waiting for a resource held by another thread in the cycle.
+As you must have figured out after reading about deadlocks, the reason that your program hangs in some iterations is because it enters a deadlock, which occurs when two or more threads are blocked forever, each waiting for a resource held by another thread in the cycle.

-In our particular case, worker thread might lock the mutex gaurding the result, and then try to lock the outstream mutex, whereas the new status thread that is running might try to lock out the outstream mutex and lock the then lock the mutex gaurding the result.
+In our particular case, worker thread might lock the mutex guarding the result, and then try to lock the outstream mutex, whereas the new status thread that is running might try to lock out the outstream mutex and lock the then lock the mutex guarding the result.
 If the timing is right, both the threads are waiting for the other one and neither can proceed, freezing the program.
-This wouldn't happen if the order of locking the mutexes was same in both the threads.
+This wouldn't happen if the order of locking the mutexes was the same in both the threads.

-Moreover, many threads access the `total_matches`, but the status reporting thread access it pretty frequently, atleast for large files which take multiple seconds to process.
-We used 100ms as the interval but if the interval was lesser, then the number of times it is accessed would also increase.
-A standard mutex prevents the status thread from reading the value from it if another thread is also reading it, which is one of the causes of bottleneck.
+Moreover, many threads access the `total_matches`, but the status reporting thread access it pretty frequently, at least for large files which take multiple seconds to process.
+We used 100ms as the interval but if the interval was less then the number of times it is accessed would also increase.
+A standard mutex prevents the status thread from reading the value from it if another thread is also reading it, which is one of the causes of the bottleneck.
 This problem is solved by using a `shared_mutex`.
 Since for readers a lock doesn't matter, a shared lock allows multiple threads to acquire the shared lock simultaneously.

 <div id='id-Assignment1d'></div>
 ## Assignment 1 (d)
-In this assignment we will simply fix the deadlock and create a thread safe logger.
+In this assignment we will simply fix the deadlock and create a thread-safe logger.
 1. Fixing the Deadlock: If you thought through the previous assignment thoroughly, and read the present section, one solution should be obvious, which is, to keep the order of locking consistent (I intentionally instructed you to do it otherwise).
 We are trying to move towards a decoupled IO and processing paradigm.
 We will implement a thread-safe Logger, which will handle its own mutex for the output, eliminating the need to maintain a separate mutex.
 2. Thread-Safe Logger: The Logger class centralizes the I/O. You should use `call_once`, so as the class is initiated just once even if multiple threads request it.
 Use an internal mutex, to prevent garbled output.
 3. Status Reporter: Since this just needs read access, and it need not be exclusive, a `shared_mutex` is perfect for this use case.
-Weigh out the difference between each of them.
+Weigh the difference between each of them.

 [Solution](https://github.com/sjais1337/concurrency/tree/master/assignment1_d)
-<div id='id-Excercise2BankAccount'></div>
+<div id='id-Exercise2BankAccount'></div>
-## Excercise 2 (Bank Account)
+## Exercise 2 (Bank Account)
 A bank has multiple accounts.
 When making deposits and withdrawing money from a bank account, unsafe data structures can cause significant issues in keeping monetary accounts safe.
-In this excercise, you'll be simulating this exact scenario.
-You will model a `Account` class, and implement a `transfer` function.
+In this exercise, you'll be simulating this exact scenario.
+You will model an `Account` class, and implement a `transfer` function.
 You will also have to implement thread safe methods for `withdraw` and `deposit` within the account class.

 Although you are free to implement it however you like, here's a possible template which you can use to implement it, if you are unsure.
 However, regardless of how you do it, the `main` function should be implemented as mentioned.

 **Design Pattern**
 1. class `Account` - Should contain a balance, a mutex to protect the balance and thread safe methods `deposit` and `withdraw` to perform the mentioned, and a `checkBalance` method.
 2. function `transfer` - This function should lock both the accounts during transfer.
 You should decide the order of operations yourself.
 3. function `main` - Create two `Account` instances `a` & `b`, and launch two threads.
-The first thread repeatedly transfers amount `10.0` from `a` to `b` and the second one does vice versa.
+The first thread repeatedly transfers an amount of `10.0` from `a` to `b` and the second one does the reverse.

-If you are able to implement thread-safe methods which run clearly without fail, then well and good.
+If you are able to implement thread-safe methods which run clearly without fail, then that's well and good.
 Otherwise, try to fix the bugs in the partial solution given in the GitHub repository.
-<div id='id-Excercise3ManyReadersOneWriter'></div>
+<div id='id-Exercise3ManyReadersOneWriter'></div>
-## Excercise 3 (Many Readers One Writer)
+## Exercise 3 (Many Readers One Writer)
 This problem mostly mirrors the grep tool in some sense.
-This excercise is to build a settings manager, which will load stuff from a configuration file and follow a pretty similar chain of events, i.e. load settings, read settings and update settings.
+This exercise is to build a settings manager, which will load stuff from a configuration file and follow a pretty similar chain of events, i.e. load settings, read settings and update settings.
 I suppose you can see the parallel clearly.

 **Design Pattern**
 1. class `Settings` - It should contain a `map<string, string>`, should be protected by an appropriate mutex, and handle one-time initialization.
 It should implement the following member functions: